Interpreting quantum reference frame transformations through a simple example: Discussion

 \subsection{The limitations of the example}

-For pedagogical reasons we have focused on the simplest non-trivial example: the group $\Zl_2$ is compact and abelian, the systems $\Cl^2$ are finite dimensional and the reference frames are ideal (a reference frame for a finite group $G$ is ideal when the coherent state system $\{\ket{g}|g \in G\}$ is such that $\braket{g|h} = \delta_{g,h}$ for all $g, h \in G$.)
+For pedagogical reasons we have focused on the simplest non-trivial example: the group $\Zl_2$ is compact and abelian, the systems $\Cl^2$ are finite dimensional and the reference frames are ideal (a reference frame for a finite group $G$ is ideal when the coherent state system (i.e., the orbit of a vector under a unitary representation) $\{\ket{g}|g \in G\}$ is such that $\braket{g|h} = \delta_{g,h}$ for all $g, h \in G$.)

 This entails that features that further distinguish the different approaches may not be apparent in this example.
 However, this example does highlight several key differences between the approaches, which are present in other more general scenarios, such as the invertibility (or not) of the change of reference frame map and the use of the coherent or incoherent twirl to define the global states.